Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

 This is computed in \cref{neutrinoxsec}.

-The expression for $f_\tau$ is obtained in a manner analogous to the muon case, \cref{eq:full-solution}, with two main differences: i) the finite lifetime of the $\tau$, and ii) the approximation $ 0 \approx b_\tau \ll b_\mu $, which allows us to assume energy conservation for the $\tau$ along the line of sight, i.e., $ \dot{p}_\tau \approx 0 $.
+The expression for $f_\tau$ is obtained in a manner analogous to the muon case, \cref{eq:full-solution}, with the main difference that the $\tau$ has a finite lifetime.
+To simplify the treatment and remove one length scale from the problem, we make the approximation $ 0 \approx b_\tau \ll b_\mu $, which allows us to assume energy conservation for the $\tau$ along the line of sight, i.e., $ \dot{p}_\tau \approx 0 $.
+At not extremely high energies, at which the $\tau$ travels distances shorter than its stopping range before decaying, this approximation may be justified, but at higher energies one should treat it carefully.
 Accounting for the finite stopping length $b_\tau$ (which is smaller than \( b_\mu \) by less than one order of magnitude, as we will discuss in \cref{sec:EnergyLoss}), will amount to solving a system like the one in \cref{eq:caratteristiche} for the muon.
 Here we assume $b_\tau \approx 0$ for simplicity, which allows us to write an approximate solution for $f_\tau$ as

 where \( t(\xi) \) and \( \vec{x}(\xi) \) follow the same form as for muons, given by \cref{eq:caratteristiche}.